Explicit birational geometry of determinantal quartic 3-folds: Introduction

 A determinantal quartic in $\PP^4$ is the zero locus of the determinant of a matrix of polynomial forms.
 Under mild constraints on these forms, there exist five irreducible families of such quartics (Lemma \ref{5families}).
 We focus on one of them: the family $\mathcal{F}$ of \textit{linear} determinantal quartics.
 A general member of $\mathcal{F}$ has 20 nodes and is not $\QQ$-factorial.
 This means that such nodes are in special position, but remarkably, $\mathcal{F}$ is not contained in any larger family of 20-nodal quartics (Remark \ref{max1}).

 Let us examine a general $Y \in \mathcal{F}$.
-This quartic is rational and its determinantal presentation provides a small resolution $f:X\to Y$, where $X$ is isomorphic to the blow-up of $\PP^3$ along a \textit{general} curve $C$ of degree 10 and genus 11 [Section \ref{construction}].
-Thus, we study $Y$ and aim to gain insight into its moduli via the curve $C$.
+This quartic is rational, and its determinantal presentation yields a small resolution $f:X\to Y$, where $X$ is isomorphic to the blow-up of $\PP^3$ along a \textit{general} curve $C$ of degree 10 and genus 11 (Section \ref{construction}).
+We may thus study $Y$, and aim to gain understanding of its moduli, via the curve $C$.

-Our main result, Theorem \ref{mocktheorem::introThm}, realizes this strategy by running the Minimal Model Program on $X$ for a general $C$ and for \textit{all} its smooth specializations.
+Our main result, Theorem \ref{mocktheorem::introThm}, carries out this strategy by running the Minimal Model Program on $X$, provided that $C$ remains smooth and satisfies the conditions below.

-Let $\mathcal{H}_{10,11}$ be the principal component of the Hilbert scheme of curves of degree 10 and genus 11.
-Theorems \ref{teorema1}, \ref{thm3} and \ref{teorema2} together imply the following:
+The Hilbert scheme of curves of degree 10 and genus 11 has a unique irreducible component $\mathcal{H}_{10,11}$, which generically parametrizes smooth and irreducible curves.
+We show that the smooth curves in $\mathcal{H}_{10,11}$ must be of three types (Theorem \ref{prop::smoothCurves}): arithmetically Cohen-Macaulay (ACM) curves (which form a dense open subset of $\mathcal{H}_{10,11}$), \textit{semicanonical} curves or curves contained in a cubic surface.

+Theorem \ref{mocktheorem::introThm} summarizes our study of $X=Bl_C\PP^3$, where $C$ is smooth and thus belongs to one of the three types above.
+Its proof is in Theorems \ref{teorema1}, \ref{thm3} and \ref{teorema2}.
+Even though each case has distinctive features, there is a uniform statement.

-\begin{mocktheorem} Let $C\in \mathcal{H}_{10,11}$ be smooth.
+\begin{mocktheorem} Let $C\in \mathcal{H}_{10,11}$ be general in one of the three families described above parametrizing smooth and irreducible curves.
 The effective cone of $ X=Bl_C\PP^3$ has exactly four stable base locus chambers and the birational models induced by each of them can be described explicitly in terms of the extrinsic geometry of $C$. \end{mocktheorem}

-When $C\in \mathcal{H}_{10,11}$ is general, that is arithmetically Cohen-Macaulay (ACM), the anti-canonical model of $X=Bl_C\PP^3$ coincides with a linear determinantal quartic $Y$.
-This means that $X$ and the determinantal quartics vary in the same family.
-We then observe that $C$ has exactly two specializations that are smooth but not ACM (Theorem \ref{prop::smoothCurves}).
-And they correspond to two distinguished specializations of $Y$:
+When $C\in \mathcal{H}_{10,11}$ is general $i.e.$, ACM, the anti-canonical model of $X=Bl_C\PP^3$ is a linear determinantal quartic $Y$.
+This means that $X$ and $Y$ belong to families which can be studied via $C$.
+Since $C$ has exactly two specializations that are smooth but not ACM (Theorem \ref{prop::smoothCurves}), then through the anti-canonical model of $Bl_C\PP^3$, there are two distinguished specializations of $Y$:

 \begin{mockcorollary} The general $Y\in \mathcal{F}$ can specialize to a non-$\mathbb{Q}$-factorial double quadric $Y_0\to Q\subset \PP^4$ ramified along a degree 8 surface with twenty nodes; or to a $\mathbb{Q}$-factorial quartic with ten nodes and one elliptic singularity. \end{mockcorollary}